konflux-ci/architecture/ADR/0016-integration-service-promotion-logic.md

 ## Context

-Before the merge of HACBS & AppStudio, the AppStudio build-service created the ApplicationSnapshot and promoted the content to the user's lowest environment as soon as the build was completed and once the environment was built.
+Before the merge of HACBS & AppStudio, the Konflux build-service created the ApplicationSnapshot and promoted the content to the user's lowest environment as soon as the build was completed and once the environment was built.
 The integration-service fulfilled the same role for HACBS in addition to running the